jonathanblok/collections-pipeline/README.md

-# A generic pipeline for Axiell Collections to Linked Data
+# A generic pipeline for transforming Axiell Collections to Linked Data
 Harvest Axiell Collections data and tranform it to Linked Data using ShExML.
+Currently, only connections to Axiell Collections via the OAI-PMH API are supported.

 ## How to Run
 ```
 python -m venv .venv
 source .venv/bin/activate